-Physiological test procedures rely on specific physiological processes that are active at different stages of the auditory pathway and hence reflect the mechanical or the neurological functioning of the auditory system.
-Therefore, physiological tests (single test or combination of tests) can be used for topological hearing diagnostics, i.e. for detecting the site of impairment along the auditory pathway.
+Physiological test procedures (except VEMP) rely on specific physiological processes that are active at different stages of the auditory pathway and hence reflect the mechanical or the neurological functioning of the auditory system.
+Therefore, physiological tests (single test or combination of tests) can be used for topological hearing diagnostics, i.e., for detecting the site of impairment along the auditory pathway.
 Tympanometry, OAE and AEP are reportedly able to differentiate between middle-ear, cochlear, and neural disorders.
 This is important since an adequate therapy for a hearing disorder can only be developed if it is known which stage of the auditory pathway is impaired.
 With psychoacoustical tests, a differentiation between sound-conductive and sensorineural hearing loss is possible by evaluating the difference between air and bone conduction pure-tone thresholds.
-However, the discrimination of a sensorineural hearing loss, i.e. the differentiation between a sensory (cochlear) and a neural disorder with subjective testing may be not reliable, because the validity of relevant tests (e.g. Short Increment Sensitivity Index (SISI), Fowler, Carhart) is limited.
+However, the discrimination of a sensorineural hearing loss, i.e., the differentiation between a sensory (cochlear) and a neural disorder with subjective testing may be not reliable, because the validity of relevant tests (e.g., Short Increment Sensitivity Index (SISI), Fowler, Carhart) is limited.
 Moreover, in infants and other non-cooperative patients psycho-acoustical tests cannot reliably be performed.
+In addition, VEMP can be used to assess the status of the vestibular system.